Samoa national rugby union team: History

 The traditional tri-series between Tonga, Fiji and Western Samoa was established in 1982 with Western Samoa winning the first tournament.
 Wales visited Western Samoa and won the test 32–16 at Apia.
 The tour led to a return visit to Wales which brought Western Samoa out of International limbo, although Western Samoa were not invited to the first Rugby World Cup in 1987.

 The following year a 14-match tour of Europe took place before a World Cup elimination series in Tokyo, which gave Western Samoa a place in the 1991 Rugby World Cup in Britain.
 They made a huge impact.
 After sweeping aside Wales 16–13 in Cardiff and defeating Argentina 35–12, and narrowly losing 3–9 to eventual champions Australia in their pool match, Western Samoa, a country with a population of 160,000, found itself in the quarterfinals against Scotland at Murrayfield.
 The Scots won comfortably 28–6, but the Samoans were clearly the personality team of the tournament.
 One Welsh fan ruefully remarked after Wales's defeat, "It's a good job we weren't playing all of Samoa."

-Over the next two years the side had a number of notable wins.
-The most outstanding achievement were in Sevens where it won the 1993 Hong Kong and 1992 Middlesex Sevens.
+Over the next two years, the side had a number of notable wins.
+The most outstanding achievements were in Sevens where it won the 1993 Hong Kong and 1992 Middlesex Sevens.
 The 1995 Rugby World Cup in South Africa proved that the team belonged in top company.
 They again reached the quarterfinals after wins over Argentina and Italy, but were beaten 42–14 by the eventual winners South Africa.
 After the Cup, Manu Samoa made a 13-match tour of England and Scotland, drawing 15–15 with the Scots and going down 27–9 to England.

 With the advent of professional rugby in 1995 it was vital for Manu Samoa to develop a new administrative structure.
 This was made possible with Fay Richwhite and the Western Samoan Rugby Union joining forces to form Manu Samoa Rugby Limited.
 Fay Richwhite invested $5 million from 1995 to 2004 into Samoan rugby.

 Samoa emerged from the 1999 World Cup with its honor intact after another shock 38–31 victory over host nation Wales in the pool stages.
-They again lost out to Scotland in the quarter final play-off.
+They again lost out to Scotland in the quarterfinal play-off.

 Manu Samoa qualified for the 2003 World Cup with a 17–16 loss against Fiji, Earl Va'a missing an injury-time penalty.
 They recovered to beat Tonga both home and away and avenged that Fijian defeat with a 22–12 win in Nadi.
 They ultimately had to settle for second place in the round robin, behind Fiji on points difference, and a place in the tougher of the two Rugby World Cup 2003 pools alongside automatic qualifiers England and South Africa.
 In one of the games of the tournament, they led eventual champions England for most of the game before losing 35–22.